LuizZak/SwiftTestFileGen/README.md

 ### 0.5.0

 - Adding `swiftTestFileGen.fileGen.emitImportDeclarations` configuration that enables copying import declarations from the original source file into the test file as a quick convenience.

-### 0.4.1

-- Adding a "[(current)/(total)]" progress to some steps of test file generation progress reporting.
-- Improving speed that large number of files are mapped to their respective Swift packages.

 Full changelog available at: [CHANGELOG.md](CHANGELOG.md)